 We have reasonable indications and warning today and now must look to develop and field a globally persistent, robust, and resilient hypersonic and advanced missile threat warning, tracking, and defense capability.
-In this section, the study will briefly review current Department of Defense development and acquisition efforts.
-Currently, the Space Development Agency (SDA), which formerly reported to the Under Secretary of Defense for Research and Engineering (USD(R&E)) but is now part of the U.S. Space Force, the U.S. Space Force's Space Systems Command (SSC), and the Missile Defense Agency (MDA), which reports to USD(R&E), are developing prototype and operational satellites to improve the country's ability to acquire, track, and disseminate data required to successfully track, target and cue, and then intercept https://breakingdefense.com/2021/12/a-resilient-layered-space-based-architecture-is-well-suited-to-missile-warning-systems/.
+This section will briefly review current Department of Defense development and acquisition efforts.
+Currently, the Space Development Agency (SDA), which is now part of the U.S. Space Force, the U.S. Space Force's Space Systems Command (SSC), and the Missile Defense Agency (MDA), which reports to USD(R&E), are developing prototype and operational satellites to improve the country's ability to and disseminate data required to track, acquire, successfully track, target and cue, and then intercept ballistic and hypersonic missiles.
+MDA also is in the early phases of integrating a space sensor capability to determine whether the engagements are successful.